-In the Department of Rehabilitation Services, Disability Determination Services, this class is accountable for supervising staff engaged in the determination of eligibility for Social Security disability benefits.
+In the Department of Aging and Disability Services, Bureau of Disability Determination Services, this class is accountable for supervising staff engaged in the determination of eligibility for Social Security disability benefits.

 Receives general direction from a Disability Determination Services Director of Case Operations or the Disability Determination Services Program Manager.

 Supervises Disability Claims Examiners, Specialists and other staff as assigned.

 Schedules, assigns and oversees the work of staff; supervises, guides and advises disability claims examiners in all phases of the disability adjudication process; reviews case files for uniformity in the application of policies and standards of service; identifies and resolves workflow and caseload management problems; provides counsel and supervision to examiners regarding their performance as measured by the performance standards of the Bureau; confers with medical consultants and other agency personnel to resolve claim related issues; assigns work to in house and regional consultants; implements required programmatic and business process changes; prepares written reports including performance reports and service ratings; identifies in-service training and staff development needs; conducts trainings and other presentations; provides feedback to management on workflow, work priorities and production problems; recommends changes; confers with Social Security Field Offices to address and correct programmatic claim issues; addresses public inquiries and customer service concerns; prepares progress and statistical reports and submits them to the Director of Case Operations, DDS Program Manager, or the Social Security Administration as required, may represent the Bureau in community relations activities; performs related duties as required.